reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 Conclusion: always use the same algorithm for signing and verifying JWTs.
 Disregard the algorithm specified in the JWT header.

-## Creating a Machine-to-Machine Application in Okta
+## Create a Machine-to-Machine Application in PHP and Verify JWTs

 In this section, I'll show you how to create a machine-to-machine Application in Okta and how to use the `okta/jwt-verifier` library to get JWT access tokens from your Okta authorization server through the Client Credentials Flow.